Eva Bartok: Personal life

 Bartok was married from 1944 to Hungarian officer Géza Kovács, until it was annulled after the Second World War, on the grounds of coercion of a minor.

 Her second husband was the producer Alexander Paal, who had assisted her in her escape from Hungary in 1948.
 They divorced in 1951.

 She acquired British citizenship through her third marriage to English theatrical publicity agent William "Bill" Wordsworth in 1952.
 Wordsworth was the great-great-grandson of the poet of the same name.
 That marriage fell apart, with him claiming that she had deserted him within a month of their marriage, to move to Rome to make a movie in 1952, but the divorce was not finalised until 7 March 1955, with Bartok not contesting Wordsworth's application.

 She met the British aristocrat David Mountbatten, 3rd Marquess of Milford Haven, at a London dinner in 1952.
 They embarked on a high-profile relationship that lasted for several years.
 Romaine, Marchioness of Milford Haven, cited Bartok in her divorce petition.
-Mountbatten was prominent part in the London demi-monde of the 1950s, which brought together a colourful mix of aristocrats and shadowy social climbers, such as osteopath Stephen Ward.
+Mountbatten was prominent in the London demi-monde of the 1950s, which brought together a colourful mix of aristocrats and shadowy social climbers, such as osteopath Stephen Ward.

 Her relationship with Mountbatten ended after Bartok began a relationship with German actor Curd Jürgens when they acted in a movie together in Germany.
 Amidst great media interest, she married Jürgens on 13 August 1955 in Schliersee, Germany.
 It was Jürgens's third marriage.
 They divorced on 6 November 1956.
 Shortly after her marriage to Jürgens had ended, Bartok gave birth to a daughter, Deana, in London, on 7 October 1957.

 Three decades later, Bartok claimed Deana's biological father was actually Frank Sinatra, as a result of a very brief affair in 1956 with him, following the break-up of Sinatra's marriage to Ava Gardner.
 Bartok had first met Frank Sinatra at a party while she was in Hollywood in 1955, while appearing in the film Ten Thousand Bedrooms, alongside Dean Martin.
 Sinatra never acknowledged that he was the father.

 In 1980, Bartok married her fifth husband, the American producer Dag Molin, and lived with him in Los Angeles until their divorce in 1983.